vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ### Candidates for autoloading

-Consider the following script-local variable `s:pattern` and functions `s:Format()`, `s:Bump`, `s:BumpMinor`, and `s:BumpMajor`, from a filetype
+Consider the following script-local variable `s:pattern`, and functions `s:Format()`, `s:Bump`, `s:BumpMinor`, and `s:BumpMajor`, from a filetype
 plugin, `perl_version_bump.vim`.
 This plugin does something very specific: it finds and increments version numbers in buffers of the `perl` filetype.